plilja/spring-dao-codegen/README.md

 * Kotlin support?
 * More database patterns? (soft delete etc...)
 * Merge into, would increase performance for inserts with natural key
+* Bulk insert (looks like it will be hard to set generated keys after)
+* Views (how to handle abscence of pk? only read?)